codefornl/meta-hub-main/README.md

 ## The Idea

 Meta Hub is a Marketplace for Code for NL community members to find community projects.
-We create tools for community projects to create a profile, so they can be found.
+We create tools for community project leads to create a profile, so they can be found.

-Meta Hub is also a Marketplace for Code for NL community projects to find community members.
+Meta Hub is also a Marketplace for Code for NL community project leads to find community members.
 We create tools for community members to create a profile, so they can be found.

 ## Design Principles